You are good at what you do. And you love doing it. You enjoy your life.

-1) opting for a freelancer or a company
+- opting for a freelancer or a company

-2) establishing scope of work necessary to complete MVP (design, features, API development)
+- determining scope of work necessary to complete MVP (design, features, API development)

-3) choosing web or mobile app first
+- choosing web or mobile app first

 Being energized by possible success, you should carefully consider each aspect mentioned above.
 They are crucial for your business and launching your MVP.

 The main advantage of using freelancers is that such specialists usually cost less.
-On average, developers’ hourly rates range from $18 – $100 (Asia vs. North America).
+On average, developers’ hourly rates range from $10 – $100 (Asia vs. North America).

 The number of working hours also varies.
 Let’s assume that one month has 22 working days.
-Every work day has eight working hours.
+Every workday has eight working hours.